 Also from Nordlux is the Tin Twin Wall Light.
 This is an example of a lacquered copper fitting, which will retain its original look even when subjected to harsh weather.
 With an IP54 rating, the Tin offers robust protection against dust and rain, and emits an attractive up-and-down pattern of light.

-Outdoor copper products can be lacquered, if required, to preserve their original colour.
-If this is not done, they will always oxidise and gradually form a protective verdigris (green-blue) patina.
+If a copper fittings is not lacquered it will oxidise and gradually form a protective verdigris (green-blue) patina.
 This is widely regarded as an appealing quality in its own right, adding to the ‘natural’ look of the fitting.

 One luminaire with a ready-made verdigris finish is the Sheldon Wall Light.
 This durable outdoor fitting is perfect for lighting entrances or illuminating a garden.
 It comes with a glass diffuser and can be shielded by an optional cage accessory (available separately).

 Low maintenance lighting

 Having already mentioned the protective verdigris layer that forms on non-lacquered copper outdoors, untreated copper will also usually darken indoors.
 Again, this is a natural process that occurs through mere exposure to air.